CurriculumGuides instruction for students to learn 21st-century content and skills.

 While content standards themselves are not curriculum, in California public schools curricula and instructional materials are generally aligned to those standards.
 (5) The content standards are also the basis of the SBE-adopted curriculum frameworks (6), which provide an outline of the components in each subject area.
 (7) The curriculum frameworks also provide research-based practices about effective teaching and learning needed to support the academic achievement of all of California’s students, including English learners and those with disabilities.

-In addition to the recently adopted CA CCSSM (1) and the CA CCSS for Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects (2), English Language Development Standards (3), and Next Generation Science Standards (4), California has adopted content standards in history/social science (5), health education (6), visual and performing arts (7), world language (8), and physical education (9).
+In addition to the recently adopted California Common Core State Standards for Mathematics [CA CCSSM (1)] and the California Common Core State Standards for Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects (2), English Language Development Standards (3), and Next Generation Science Standards (4), California has adopted content standards in history/social science (5), health education (6), visual and performing arts (7), world language (8), and physical education (9).
 California also has Career Technical Education Model Curriculum Standards as well as Preschool Learning Foundations, which include the latest research on early learning.
 In all subjects for which there are standards, a curriculum is needed to provide the specific content reflecting those standards as well as the plan for instruction.An effective curriculum increases students’ understanding about the world around them and provides them with knowledge and skills necessary for success in the 21st century.
 An effective curriculum also provides a roadmap of what students are expected to learn.
 Mapping a course of instruction that includes formative assessment ensures that diverse learners receive a thoughtful, responsive course of study designed to prepare them to meet grade-level learning goals.

 An effective curriculum will: